-Best of January: Deadlines for Competitions, Grants, Festivals and More
+Best of February: Deadlines for Competitions, Grants, Festivals and More

 Trending this Week

 Inked: Why I Love Tattoos

 “I got my first tattoo at home.
 Just like that, on the sofa.
 I keep on going because there are so many good tattooists out there.
 It’s like collecting art.
 It’s an honor to wear their work.”
 Shifting from trashy to trendy, tattoos make the...

 One of America’s leading photographers offers his insights about making great photographic portraits.

 In Iran, some vengeful lovers, spurned suitors or aggrieved family members turn to the awful, violent act of acid-throwing to exact revenge.
 This portrait series gives a platform for the victims to speak out.

 Set against the grand, wild majesty of the eastern Icelandic landscape, these searching self-portraits are one woman’s attempts to connect with herself and forge a basic understanding with her environment.

 Rolling Stone to Christopher Street: 30 Years of Portraits

 Rolling Stone’s former chief photographer Mark Seliger discusses his current series, “On Christopher Street,” while offering invaluable advice for aspiring portrait photographers.